 No individual or entity assumes any responsibility for your safety.
 Particularly if you are new to these runs, contact the RD before the day of the run.
 You may be asked to try less difficult runs before you attempt an advanced run.

 The current schedule is a document link that TTR members receive in the footer of group e-mails.
-Feel free to let other fellow runners know about our runs, but please don't list the runs in other schedules or post them on public web sites.
+Please don't share this list with individuals, post the runs in other schedules, or post them on public web sites.

 Maps of the Santa Catalinas, Rincons, Santa Ritas, and the Tucson mountains are available at Sabino Canyon, Saguaro National Park, Summit Hut, and Tucson’s Map and Flag Center.

-There is a risk of encounter with bears, mountain lions, or rabid animals.
-The risk of mountain lion encounter seems to have increased.
-Read the Coronado National Forest instructions here: Coronado NF Mountain Lion FAQ
+There is a risk of encounter with bears, mountain lions, snakes, bees, or rabid animals.

 Stay on the marked trails and observe good trail etiquette.
 Look for trail markings, including rock cairns and flags or blazes on trees.
 If you get off trail, don't try to cut over to where you think the trail is.
 Backtrack until you are sure you are on the trail, and then look for the correct route.
 Waist belts or hydration packs for carrying water, food, maps, and supplies are a good idea on the longer routes.